AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/authenticate_to_acp_tutorial/authenticate_to_acp_tutorial.md

-# Tutorial - Authenticate to ACP for APIs
+# Tutorial: Authenticating and accessing Adobe Cloud Platform APIs

 ## 1. Objective

-This tutorial will cover the steps on how to gain access to making Adobe Cloud Platform API calls starting with creating an Adobe ID account to generating your access token used to authenticate API calls.
+This tutorial will cover the steps on how to gain access to making Adobe Cloud Platform API calls starting with creating your access token used to authenticate API calls.
+The steps that will be explained in this tutorial are:

+* (optional) Create an AdobeID
+* Grant access to the Organization and Adobe Cloud Platform using Adobe Admin Console
+* Creating the required public and private certificates
+* Logging into Adobe I/O Console
+* Creating a new Integration
+* Authenticating
+* Calling a platform API

 ### 1.1.
 Audience
-This document is written for users who need to understand the Adobe Cloud Platform and have to integrate the platform with customer-owned or third party systems.
+This document is written for users who need to understand Adobe Cloud Platform and have to integrate the platform with customer-owned or third party systems.
 Users include data engineers, data architects, data scientists, and app developers within Adobe I/O who will need to perform Adobe Cloud Platform API calls.

 ### 1.2.
 Version Information
 *Version* : Beta